Haunted Hotels Warwickshire

 The Ettington Park Manor Hotel, Alderminster, Warwickshire

-Guests and staff have reportedly seen a female ghost, who they call ‘Lady Emma`.
+Guests and staff have reportedly seen a female ghost ,who they call ‘Lady Emma`.
 She has been sighted swishing herself across the terrace and then disappearing straight through the wall.
-Whilst tucked up in bed, some guests report the feeling of a strange sensation on their faces.
-They have a distinct feeling, that someone is stroking linen across their face and hair.
+Whilst tucked up in bed, some guest’s report the feeling of a strange sensations on their face.
+They have the distinct feeling, that someone is stroking linen across their face and hair.
 Could it be Lady Emma, just having a little fun?
 The building looks the part of a haunted mansion, is this where you want to stay the night?
 For more information about this Hotel and availability, please check out the link.

 The Old Mill Hotel, Baginton, Warwickshire

-This century Old Mill is now a hotel and restaurant, which nestles in a beautiful riverside setting.
+This centuries Old Mill, is now a Hotel and restaurant, which nestles in a beautiful riverside setting.
 The Old Mill is mentioned in the Domesday Book.
-In 1545 it was a working mill that ground corn for Francis Goodair, a local merchant.
+In 1545 it was a working mill that ground corn for one Francis Goodair, a local merchant.
 The Mill has its own

 ghostly lady visitor.
 According to village legend, the woman drowned as she became trapped beneath the water mill wheel.
 To this day, it is reported that her ghostly image can sometimes be glimpsed in and around the building.